Marek Kędzierski: Focus on Samuel Beckett, Barbara Bray, Thomas Bernhard

 After meeting Beckett in 1981, he maintained contact with him throughout the 80's – the playwright invited him to attend his rehearsals and co-adapted the text of Company for radio.
 Kedzierski describes his meetings with Beckett in his text Brushes, the first part of which was published in Holland in 2016.

 After the Irish playwright's death, Kedzierski befriended Barbara Bray, a BBC radio producer, critic and translator who had played a major role in Beckett's intellectual and private life.
-Kedzierski helped Bray write a personal memoir of Beckett, unfinished due to her passing in 2010.
+Kedzierski helped Bray write a personal memoir of Beckett, unfinished due to her death in 2010.
 Kedzierski's conversations with Bray, recorded from 2003 to 2009, have been translated into several languages, though they remain unpublished in the original English.
 Bray remained largely unknown until the publication of vol 3 & 4 of The Letters of Samuel Beckett which reveals that she was his principal correspondent from 1958 until 1978.

 In 2013, Kedzierski, together with the Paris-based photographer/film maker Piotr Dzumala produced a 50 min. documentary on Barbara Bray, Rue Samuel Beckett, first shown in 2013 at the Happy Days International Festival, Enniskillen, N.Ireland.

 In addition to Beckett, Kedzierski has fostered the work of the Austrian writer Thomas Bernhard in Poland.
 He compiled two Bernhard issues of Kwartalnik Artystyczny in 2009 and translated five of his novels.
-He interviewed Bernhard's brother Peter Fabjan in 2008.
+He interviewed Bernhard's literary executor and half-brother, Peter Fabjan in 2008.
 During the interview they had a serious car accident which Kedzierski described in his prose text Aurach.